lospooky/synoshows/README.md

 ## Configuration
 To configure SynoShows, edit the settings.json in its own main folder.
 * `pushbulletkey` has to be set to your own PushBullet API Key (Access Token).
 Get one from your Pushbullet [Account Settings](https://www.pushbullet.com/#settings/account).
 It's required to correctly send the PushBullet notifications.
 * `tvnamerconfig_path` specifies the configuration file tvnamer will use when invoked by the SynoShows scripts.
-I have included the one I personally use, you are welcome to use any of your liking.
+I have included the one I personally use, but you can use any of your liking.
 * `live` provides the configuration for use on live usage, when downloading real shows.
 * `test` provides convenience, separate configuration parameters to use when testing out functionality, [more below](#testing).